deeprex0/python/README.md

 # Mygip Image Processing Application

-This project is an image processing application written in Python.
-It demonstrates a variety of image manipulation techniques using libraries such as **NumPy**, **Matplotlib**, **Pillow (PIL)**, and **Tkinter** for a graphical user interface (GUI).
-The application is structured into several parts, each focusing on different image operations.
+This project is the final project of the first python course in ENSA Khouribga. the goal of this project is to enhance our capabilities in python and their main libraries like **numpy** **Matplotlib**, **Pillow (PIL)**, and **Tkinter** for a graphical user interface (GUI) and at the same time to give us an overview on how image processing works and how images B&W,RGB,GREY-SCALE are represented by matricies .
+The code is devided into several parts, each one is focusing on one kind of operations on images.
 ## Features

 - **Basic Image Operations**